rwieruch/open-crowd-fund/README.md

 `npm install`
 `gatsby develop`

-Prettier formatting: `npm run format`
+Formatting on the Command Line: `npm run format`

 Contribute in three steps: Create an [Issue](https://github.com/rwieruch/open-crowdfund/issues), discuss with maintainers and contributors in the issue, create a [Pull Request](https://github.com/rwieruch/open-crowdfund/pulls).